bartwc/SoftwareSystems/4-uml/README.md

 X-Ray results.

 3. The team made a decision for the model to be horizontally aligned.
-Starting from the left in the top section, the software designer can understand the need for the Database to load all system configurations and component settings for the Surgeon to select.
+Starting from the left in the top section, the software designer can understand the need for the Database to load all system configurations and component settings into the Tablet for the Surgeon to select.
 After selecting the necessary configurations and settings, they will be loaded to the X-Ray Controller and Image Processor.
 Only then the Surgeon can proceed to the Pedal Board area and conduct the surgery while stepping on the necessary pedals he needs.
 Upon stepping on the pedal, it will trigger the logic flow of the X-Ray system from left to right.
 The left-to-right logic flow for the configuration branch is modeled to assist the reader to understand the Sequence-Configuration Diagram.
 The left-to-right logic flow for the main branch is modeled to assist the reader to understand the Sequence-Pedal-1 Diagram and the Sequence-Pedal-2 Diagram.

 4. The grouping of the hardware at the bottom section is for personnel surrounding the Surgeon or X-Ray System to be aware.
 They are to not obstruct the Pedal Board, the space between the X-Ray Tube and Detector, and the visual view of